14 Things You Should Never Eat at a Restaurant

 Moreover, the eggs in the raw dough may contain Salmonella, which can make you sick if they're lightly cooked.
 Be sure that any foods that involve using dough, eggs, and batter are handled with care and fully cooked.

 We already know it has empty calories—but there are other reasons to skip the bread basket when you're dining out.
-According to a former server and author Debra Ginsburg's Waiting: The True Confessions of a Waitress, bread baskets tend to circulate from table to table.
+According to former server and author Debra Ginsburg's Waiting: The True Confessions of a Waitress, bread baskets tend to circulate from table to table.
 Yes, you heard that right.

 The bread in your basket could likely be the scraps from your neighbors' table.
 Bar snacks call for even more unwanted sharing.
 Many hands have passed over your popcorn or peanuts, which may have been sitting out for days by the time you eat it.

 Never order fish on a Monday

 In Anthony Bourdain's Kitchen Confidential, he wrote that it's likely that your Monday fish special can include fillets that are three days old.
-Bourdain, who spent most of his culinary career in New York City kitchens, said in the book that since most seafood markets aren't open on weekends, Monday's fish is old and, well, fishy.
+Bourdain, who spent most of his culinary career in New York City kitchens, said in the book that because most seafood markets aren't open on weekends, Monday's fish is old and, well, fishy.

 Bottled ketchup on the table

-Former server Aaron Norris says condiments, especially ketchup in glass jars, is always something to avoid.
+Former server Aaron Norris says condiments, especially ketchup in glass jars, are always something to avoid.
 The restaurant staff often spends hours at the end of long shifts marrying partially empty bottles, so there's no way to tell how long the stuff at the bottom has been there…leading to sour and sometimes even explosive ketchup.

 In a process called pasteurization, milk is heated at a high temperature for a certain amount of time in order to ward off bacteria and kill harmful organisms.
 Certain soft cheeses like brie, queso fresco, and camembert aren't pasteurized, though.
 Therefore, you run a high risk for Listeria.
 According to the CDC, listeria is 50 to 160 times more likely to infect unpasteurized cheeses than pasteurized cheeses.